Git Triangular Workflow - @{push} branches

 git fetch --all(automatic on cd)

-git rebase up/masterg rb
+git rebase origin/maing rb

 git push --force-with-lease forkg pf

-merge PR in the UImerge PR in the UI
+merge PR in the UIg prm

-git branch --delete my-feature(auto-pruned by my update script)
+git branch --delete my-feature(auto-pruned by g prm)

 Configuration

 You probably want to set the default push location for branches to your fork remote.
-I call my remotes up and fork, but you may use upstream and origin or similar.
+I call my remotes origin and fork, but you may use upstream and origin or similar.
 If you use different remote names, change the below commands to match.

 Git Pull